twbs/bootstrap/docs/4.0/migration.md

 Our documentation received an upgrade across the board as well.
 Here's the low down:

-- We're still using Jekyll, but we have custom plugins in the mix:
+- We're still using Jekyll, but we have plugins in the mix:
-  - `example.rb` is a fork of the default `highlight.rb` plugin, allowing for easier example-code handling.
+  - `example.rb` is a custom fork of the default `highlight.rb` plugin, allowing for easier example-code handling.
-  - `callout.rb` is a similar fork of that, but designed for our special docs callouts.
+  - `callout.rb` is a similar custom fork of that, but designed for our special docs callouts.
+  - `markdown-block.rb` is used to to render Markdown snippets within HTML elements like tables.
+  - [jekyll-toc](https://github.com/toshimaru/jekyll-toc) is used to generate our table of contents.
 - All docs content has been rewritten in Markdown (instead of HTML) for easier editing.
 - Pages have been reorganized for simpler content and a more approachable hierarchy.
 - We moved from regular CSS to SCSS to take full advantage of Bootstrap's variables, mixins, and more.